 If a pupil is absent for a group test, they must ensure that their register teacher and subject teacher see the doctor's certificate.
-The doctor's certificate along with a copy of the test will be given to the 'make-up test' teacher by Friday of that week.
-The test will then be written and made up during the next assembly.
+The doctor's certificate along with a copy of the test will be given to the teacher on duty on Friday as soon as possible.
+The test will then be written from 12h45-13h45 on the first Friday afternoon after the pupil is back at school.
 A letter from a parent is only permitted for one missed Group Test.
-If a pupil does not arrive to write the test during the first assembly after they are back at school, they forfeit the opportunity to write the test and will be given 0%.
+If a pupil does not arrive to write the test on the first Friday after they are back at school, they forfeit the opportunity to write the test and will be given 0%.
 Parents must please email the school on (absentplk@pepps.co.za)

-Registration is compulsory for all pupils and begins at 07h25.
-Pupils who are late for school must report first to their register teacher who will change the absent on the register to a late arrival.
-The names of pupils who are late are recorded by the security guard at the front gate and 2 penalty points are given for late arrival.
+Registration is compulsory for all pupils and begins at 07h20.
+Pupils who are late for school must report first to the admin office, to receive a late note, their register teacher will then change the absent on the register to a late arrival.
+The names of pupils who are late are recorded by an admin staff member at the gate and 2 penalty points are given for late arrival (without a valid reason).